 NEGWA/USW - Does not oppose this so much as note that there are other key considerations—e.g., improvements in safety and reliability for the duration of the pipeline’s use—missing from the amendments.

-HEET/PowerOptions - The mandates for the Department use the term “equity.”
-Thus HEET suggests using the term “equity.”
-Income equity is much more narrow.
-If we used this definition in the GSEP statute, it could not address equity in terms of safety, access, health, etc. Please see similar edits throughout.

 Eversource - This would add a level of complexity that would defeat the objective of the program and would take away the flexibility of the Department’s ability to evaluate the plans within the context of their oversight.
 Pipe should be replaced to reduce risk, improve safety, maintain system reliability and reduce eliminate emissions.
 Beyond those four goals, inputs should be informative, but not prescriptive.

 Liberty - Opposes this proposed revision.
 The focus of GSEP is to replace aging or leak-prone natural gas pipeline infrastructure in the interest of public safety.
 The inclusion of “income equity” would add a level of complexity that would defeat the objective of the program and would straitjacket of the Department’s ability to evaluate the plans within the context of their oversight.
 The replacement of leak-prone pipe should and is based on the risk scores pursuant to the Company’s DIMP.
 The DIMP was created by federal regulations and compliance with the DIMP is governed by PHMSA and the Department’s Pipeline Safety Division.
 Pursuant to the Company’s DIMP, Liberty relies on a leak-based assessment analysis to prioritize the replacement of distribution piping using a balanced approach of incorporating viable risks with high consequences indicated by the plan and other known attributes of facilities within the distribution system, including key factors such as age, size, material, leak history, pressure, density, proximity to structures, public buildings or business districts, and soil conditions.
 While income equity is important, it should be informative, not prescriptive, within the GSEP.